-Full-time employees who are enrolled in a class or classes at the university may not carry a concealed handgun on UT property.
+Full-time employees who are enrolled in an onsite class or classes at the university cannot carry a concealed handgun on UT property.
 Full-time employees are prohibited from carrying a concealed weapon into meetings regarding tenure and employee discipline.